FHA 3 4 unit self sufficiency test and calculator

 Why does FHA require the self-sufficiency test?

-It’s hard to speak for HUD, but it’s likely the agency saw a pattern of inexperienced landlords buying triplexes and quadplexes at any price, then getting behind on their payments.
+It’s hard to speak for HUD, but it’s likely the agency saw a pattern of inexperienced landlords buying triplexes and quadplexes at any price, then getting behind on payments.

 So HUD put a fairly conservative guideline in place to safeguard itself and the buyer.
-With the rule in place, a buyer could lose a renter for a time and still probably make the payment.
+With the rule in place, a buyer could lose a renter for a time and still potentially make the payment.

-And, the idea of buying a duplex, triples, or four-plex with an FHA loan has become so popular in recent years that perhaps HUD wanted to make sure buyers weren’t “house hacking” too aggressively.
+And, the idea of buying a duplex, triplex, or four-plex with an FHA loan has become so popular in recent years that perhaps HUD wanted to make sure buyers weren’t “house hacking” too aggressively.

 How to get acceptable rent estimates